watertap-org/watertap/docs/technical_reference/flowsheets/BSM2.rst

 Additional Constraints
 ----------------------
+The following constraints represent concentration limits on treated water (secondary effluent) discharged into the environment.
-The subscript "out" represents the effluent from the secondary clarifier
+The subscript "out" represents the effluent from the secondary clarifier.

 .. csv-table::
    :header: "Description", "Equation"